Deborah Mailman: Career

 Mailman played the role of Kate in a La Boite Theatre production of Shakespeare's The Taming of the Shrew in 1994.
 Other early stage roles include solo show The Seven Stages of Grieving (which she co-wrote with Wesley Enoch) for Kooemba Jdarra and Queensland Theatre Company's 1997 revival of Louis Nowra's play Radiance, and Cordelia in King Lear for Bell Shakespeare in 1998.

 In 1998, Mailman made her film debut as Nona in the Australian independent film Radiance (based on the play), for which she won the AFI Award for Best Actress in a Leading Role.
 She had a role in The Secret Life of Us, for which she was twice awarded Most Outstanding Actress in a Drama Series at the Logies (2002 and 2004).

 Mailman was part of the Leah Purcell documentary Black Chicks Talking (2001), where she discussed her Aboriginal heritage.
 In 2006, she took part in a four-part television documentary series with Cathy Freeman called Going Bush, where the pair set off on a journey from Broome to Arnhem Land spending time with Indigenous communities along the way.

 She appeared in the Play School TV series and was part of The Actors Company for the Sydney Theatre Company (2006–2007).
 She was a presenter on the ABC Television show Message Stick.

-She appeared in the film Rabbit-Proof Fence.
+Mailman appeared in the film Rabbit-Proof Fence.
 She played a lead role in the 2010 musical film Bran Nue Dae.
 In the play The Sapphires and the subsequent film of the same name she played the role of singer Gail McCrae.